 My name is Lewis.
 I am also known as quietfanatic.
-I am a self-directed programmer and a student at Westmont College.
-I am scheduled to receive a Bachelor's Degree in 2014.
+I am a self-directed programmer with a Computer Science degree from Westmont College.

 I like solving puzzles, and tend to learn new skills and knowledge quickly.

 I can do web design pretty well (see this website) but it's not my favorite thing in the world.

 I am conscious of the importance of security and aware of most security best practices (I think).